Looking for an effective bed cooling system?

 You can also place it under the bed if there’s enough clearance (previous models could not be set up under the bed).

-The heart of the system is the small cube that goes under your bed.
+The heart of the system is the small control unit that goes under your bed.
 It holds a 390-ml tank that you add distilled water to.

-The cube warms or cools the water depending on the temperature you have selected.
+The control unit warms or cools the water depending on the temperature you have selected.
 The temperature range is 55-115°F.

 The other part of the cooling system is a thin hydronic pad that goes over your mattress.
 It has straps that hook under your mattress to keep it in place when you sleep.